hengjiUSTC/manta/examples/snakegame/README.md

 ## Acknowledgments

-Special thanks to the Manta AI assistant for providing professional guidance and efficient collaboration throughout the development process.
+Special thanks to the MantaCoder AI assistant for providing professional guidance and efficient collaboration throughout the development process.
 This project excellently demonstrates the potential of AI-assisted development, showing how a complete game can be developed through simple dialogue interactions.